Information Note – Treated Articles

 Does my registered treated article (for example, insecticide treated clothing that acts as a delivery mechanism for the insecticide) require a Pest Control Product number on the product?

 Yes, all treated articles that require registration must include the Pest Control Product number assigned to that product, on the product.
-In this example, the insecticide treated clothing would require a hangtag to display the registration number.
+In this example, the insecticide treated clothing would be required to display the registration number (for example, on the hangtag).

 What does Health Canada do for the safety of consumer products and pesticides?

 Health Canada takes a risk-based approach to identify health or safety issues for follow-up compliance and enforcement activity.
-For pesticides, Health Canada follows Regulatory Directive DIR2021-01, Compliance and enforcement policy for pesticides , targeting regulated activities where actual/known or suspected non-compliance would result in an unacceptable risk or harm to Canadians or the environment.
-If an incident were to occur, Health Canada would take an immediate action.
-In circumstances where a significant risk to human health or the environment is identified, compliance measures are taken commensurate with the risk.
+For pesticides, Health Canada follows Regulatory Directive DIR2021-01, Compliance and enforcement policy for pesticides, focusing its compliance verification activities to address the highest risks to human health and the environment.
+In circumstances where a significant risk to human health or the environment is identified, Health Canada will follow up and take enforcement actions commensurate with the risk when required.

 Under the Canada Consumer Product Safety Act, it is also mandatory for companies to report to Health Canada any health or safety incidents involving their consumer products.
 Consumers are also encouraged to report health or safety concerns to Health Canada, as well as to the company from which they purchased the products.
 Similarly, under the Pest Control Products Act, the PMRA's Pesticide Incident Reporting Program collects incident reports, which can help detect adverse effects that are not evident during the initial registration of a pesticide.
 The PMRA uses incident reports to identify and characterize potential risk to humans, domestic animals or the environment from the use of pesticides.
 If a potential risk is identified, protective action may be taken, such as changes to how a pesticide may be manufactured, packaged, labelled, or used.